InverterNetwork/contracts/Specs.md

   - This allows a Segment to be a flat horizontal line (if price increase per step is 0) or a uniformly sloping line.
 - The number and specifics of these Segments are configurable (= segments configuration).

-TODO: move to LM

-- given the module's segments configuration, the module can return the associated amount of collateral for a given issuance supply

 <img src="./assets/DBC_segments_steps.png" width="400" alt="Discrete Bonding Curve Visualization"/>

 ### 6.1.1.
 Access control